Nick Ring

-Nick Ring (born February 10, 1979) is a Professional boxer and mixed martial artist who is best known for competing in the middleweight division of the Ultimate Fighting Championship.
-A professional MMA competitor since 2002, Ring fought in various promotions.
+Nick Ring (born February 10, 1979) is a professional boxer and mixed martial artist who is best known for competing in the middleweight division of the Ultimate Fighting Championship.
+A professional MMA competitor from 2002 to 2015, Ring fought in various promotions.
 Ring was a competitor on Spike TV's The Ultimate Fighter 11.

 Mixed martial arts career

 Early career

 Ring's early background in fighting was as a kickboxer, where he compiled around 30 fights.
 His transition to MMA was quoted as being because "eventually what I liked about MMA versus kickboxing – and I love kickboxing – was just the whole ground aspect.
 I like the purity of an MMA fight."

 Ring was also a professional boxer (during his hiatus from MMA through injury) with a record of 4–1, with 2 victories coming by knockout.

 Ring started his MMA career in 2002 in local promotions in his home region of Alberta, Canada against Bill Mahood.
 Ring was able to win via verbal submission just 22 seconds into the first round.

 A year later, Ring made his second professional MMA appearance against Wyatt Lewis.
 Ring was again victorious, this time via decision after 2 rounds.

 Just two weeks later, Ring fought again.
 Against Alex Gasson, Ring won another decision and followed this up with a submission (strikes) victory over Kevin Dolan.

 Two years later, Ring made his return to mixed martial arts against Kimo Woelfel, winning via first round rear naked choke.
 Ring next fought Mike Malone and won via first round TKO; his first TKO of his career.
 Ring later won a unanimous decision over Ryuichi Murata.